eacton/CAGEF/Lesson_1/Lesson1.md

 booksfilt <- gs_read(books, ws = 1, range = "A1:N1000")
 ```

-You can also specify the worksheet by name, and sort by rows.
+Here we specify the worksheet by name, and sort by rows using `cell_rows`.
 Here are the top recommendations for what to read, when you are no longer in academia.

 ```r